ARWNI2S/TheCorporateWars/whitepaper/roadmap/deployment/second-survey.md

 With the conclusion of the **Milieu 0** event, the system now has a functional, economic, and technical structural foundation: the initial _Policies_ have been deployed, the main routes established, and the first worlds structurally backed.

-From here, a new historical and developmental phase begins — one that coincides with the **Second Survey**, encompassing the full *Traveller™* setting, not just the Third Imperium, but all the other _Allegiances_ of Known Space.
+From here, a new historical and developmental phase begins — one that coincides with the **Second Survey**, encompassing the full *Traveller™* setting, not just the Third Imperium, but all the other _Allegiances_ of Charted Space.

 > The **Second Survey** represents the systematic effort to chart the entirety of the Third Imperium and register the worlds not yet formally integrated into the central system.